UKRAINIAN RESOURCE and DEVELOPMENT CENTRE

 The application deadline is November 30, unless otherwise noted in an award's information sheet.
 Award winners are announced in the spring.

-MacEwan University is supporting scholars from its partner universities in Ukraine with six non-residential grants.
+MacEwan University is supporting scholars from its partner universities in Ukraine with five non-residential grants.

 Non-residential Grants for Ukrainian Scholars Information Sheet